Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/companies/content_pin-an-activity-on-a-company-record_txt.md

 # HubSpot CRM API: Companies

 This document details the HubSpot CRM API endpoints for managing companies.
 Companies in HubSpot store information about organizations interacting with your business.
-These endpoints allow you to create, manage, and synchronize company data between HubSpot and other systems.
+These endpoints allow for creating, managing, and syncing company data between HubSpot and other systems.

+## Understanding the CRM

-For a broader understanding of objects, records, properties, and associations within the HubSpot CRM API, refer to the [Understanding the CRM](link-to-understanding-crm-guide) guide.
-For general CRM database management, see [how to manage your CRM database](link-to-crm-management-guide).
+For a comprehensive understanding of HubSpot's objects, records, properties, and associations APIs, refer to the [Understanding the CRM](link_to_understanding_crm_guide) guide.
+For general CRM database management, see [Managing your CRM database](link_to_crm_database_management).

+## API Endpoints

+All endpoints use the `/crm/v3/objects/companies` base path unless otherwise specified.
+Replace `{companyId}` and `{toObjectId}` with the respective IDs.

-## Create Companies
+### 1. Create Companies

-To create new companies, send a `POST` request to `/crm/v3/objects/companies`.

-Include your company data within a `properties` object.
-You can also add an `associations` object to associate the new company with existing records (e.g., contacts, deals) or activities (e.g., meetings, notes).

-### Properties

-Company details are stored in properties.
-HubSpot provides [default company properties](link-to-default-properties), but you can also [create custom properties](link-to-custom-properties).

-When creating a company, include at least one of the following properties:

-* `name`
-* `domain`
+**Method:** `POST`

+**Endpoint:** `/crm/v3/objects/companies`

+**Request Body (JSON):**

-It's strongly recommended to always include `domain`, as it's the primary unique identifier to prevent duplicates.
-For companies with multiple domains, use the `hs_additional_domains` field, separating domains with semicolons (e.g., `"hs_additional_domains": "domain.com;domain2.com;domain3.com"`).
+This endpoint requires at least one of `name` or `domain` properties.  `domain` is strongly recommended as it's the primary unique identifier.
+Multiple domains can be added using the `hs_additional_domains` property (e.g., `"hs_additional_domains": "domain.com;domain2.com"`).

-Retrieve a list of your account's company properties using a `GET` request to `/crm/v3/properties/companies`.
-Learn more about the [properties API](link-to-properties-api).

-**Note:** If including `lifecyclestage`, use the internal name.
-Default stage internal names are text values (e.g., `subscriber`, `marketingqualifiedlead`) that don't change even if the label is edited.
-Custom stage internal names are numeric values.
-Find a stage's internal ID in your [lifecycle stage settings](link-to-lifecycle-stage-settings) or by retrieving the lifecycle stage property via the API.

-**Example Request Body (JSON):**

 ```json
 {